The 20 Best Hereditary Ataxia Doctors in Switzerland

 Basel, BS, CH

-Christian Rummey practices in Basel, Switzerland.
+Christian Rummey practices practicing medicine in Basel, Switzerland.
 Mr. Rummey is rated as a Distinguished expert by MediFind in the treatment of Hereditary Ataxia.
-His top areas of expertise are Friedreich Ataxia, Spinocerebellar Ataxia, Hereditary Ataxia, and Drug Induced Dyskinesia.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Friedreich Ataxia, Spinocerebellar Ataxia, Hereditary Ataxia, and Drug Induced Dyskinesia.

 Advanced in Hereditary Ataxia